wireapp/wire-docs/src/how-to/install/planning.md

   - Public reachability on UDP 3478 and the configured media port range.
   - Controlled, internal connectivity back to the messaging cluster for signalling.

-See [Network Ports and Connectivity](network-ports.md#production-network-architecture-messaging-vs-calling) for more details on how messaging and calling traffic are separated in production.
+See [Backend Routing](../../understand/overview.md#backend-routing) for more details on how messaging and calling traffic are separated in production.

 For detailed production cluster installation steps, see: